 White horehound is an invasive, perennial plant found world wide.
 It is a member of the mint family and looks like a typical mint, with square stems, opposite leaves and clusters of small white flowers in discrete whirls – like knots on a rope.
 Like most mints, it produces a mixture of essential oils.
-Unlike most mints, the oils of horehound are not strongly scented; nor are they useful additions to our food.
-Instead, the essential oils of horehound are very bitter, and they have been found useful in a wide variety of medicinal applications.
+Unlike most mints, the oils of horehound are not strongly scented.
+However, the essential oils of horehound are very bitter, and they have been used in a wide variety of medicinal applications.

 Marrubium vulgare